 - In a couple, one of you can work full-time and one part-time/flexible

-If you can be flexible in order to accommodate the needs of the child, as well as contact, attending school and social work meetings and reviews, then we are happy for you to continue working to a certain degree.
+Other private fostering agencies will ask for at least one person in a couple to give up work to become a full time carer.
+But if you can be flexible in order to accommodate the needs of the child, as well as contact, attending school and social work meetings and reviews, then we’re happy for you to continue working to a certain degree.

 The fostering allowance

-It is worth noting that most fostering agencies offer a generous allowance to help out with the financial situation and ensure both the fostered child and foster family can live comfortably.
+As the largest of the UK’s fostering agencies, we offer a generous fostering allowance to make your financial situation more secure and ensure both the fostered child and foster family can live comfortably.